How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 The “Masses” Are Your Real Market

 Classes D and E represent over 87% of Philippine households.
 If your product can’t penetrate this segment, you’re leaving the majority of potential volume untouched.
+Volume in this market is won by showing up consistently at the community level — not by outspending on digital alone.

 04